paulhorner79/pager-tom/readme.md

 # Pager Tom

+**Please note that this is work in progress and not production ready**

 This is a Javascript pagination library.
 There is no reason for the name except that it's a pun.

 > This is Ground Control to Pager Tom...

-** Please note that this is work in progress and not production ready **

 ## Quickstart

-To use this library, put a link to it at the bottom of your page, after your JQuery library is loaded.
-You can put it in the header if you want, but you probably shouldn't because that was what we did in the 90s.
+To use this library, put a link to `dist/pager-tom.min.js` at the bottom of your page, after your JQuery library is loaded.
+You can put it in the header if you want, but you probably shouldn't because that was what we did 15 years ago when we didn't know any better and thought Javascript made your website bad.

+The `dist/pager-tom.min.css` file *should* be included in your header.
+Feel free to edit this or use the less files included to produce your own version or merge it with your own file.
+Whatever.

-Then place an element on the page where you want the pagination buttons to appear.
+You then need to place an element on the page where you want the pagination buttons to appear.

 ```
 <div id="paginate"></div>
 ```

-Then add a script and invoke the paginate method on the specified element, including the bespoke options required.

-You can call API methods on the pagination object.
+Once you've done this you need to add a script that invokes the pagination, and starts the magic.
+You should include your options when initialising this.
+You can then call API methods on the pagination object.

 ```
 <script>